 Every year on 8 March, the day is earmarked as a day to raise awareness on the plight of women on the face of discrimination, oppression, abuse, violence and injustice.
 “Equality for Women is progress for all” 2014’s theme validates the tremendous achievements women have made in economic, social and political dynamics, when access to education, technology and health care inter alia are provided without prejudice.

-All Bhutanese in spirit and action will come together on 8 March, International Women Day, to testify their support for holistic growth for women.
-Across the nation, RENEW through a network of dedicated volunteers will observe the day, celebrating the roles women play and/or have played in shaping lives positively; in homes, schools, offices and public spheres.
+All Bhutanese in spirit and action came together on this day to testify their support for holistic growth for women.
+Across the nation, RENEW through a network of dedicated volunteers observed the day, celebrating the roles women play and/or have played in shaping lives positively; in homes, schools, offices and public spheres.

 The main event was held in Haa at Gongzin Ugyen Dorji Higher Secondary School with her Majesty Gyalyum Sangay Choden Wangchuk’s presence.
 From Haa, addressing the nation, Her Majesty, the President of RENEW and UNFPA’s Goodwill Ambassador vouched her interminable support to empower women against abuse and violent transgressions.

 Joining efforts, across the nation we saw volunteers organize public presentations and talks events in schools and public spaces.
 Banners were hoisted across thoroughfares and posters were displayed for all to see at public gathering spaces.
 Stop Domestic Violence stickers were distributed to general public by volunteers.
 The awareness campaigns were varied, colorful and impactful, all at the same time.